"Welding" Kumar: Criminal history

 He was accused in 25 different criminal cases including four murders.
-Deccan Chronicle described his as the henchman of some Tamil Nadu politicians.
+Deccan Chronicle described him as the henchman of some Tamil Nadu politicians.

 He was accused of killing Radhakrishnan in 1985 and Lambamani in 1992.
-He has attacked Chera inside the court complexes and Veeramani from Ayodhya kuppam.
-He was involved in attack against lawyer Vijayan on his way to court.
+He attacked Chera inside the court complexes and Veeramani from Ayodhya kuppam.
+He was involved in an attack against lawyer Vijayan on his way to court.
 He received life imprisonment for attack against Radhakrishnan and Shanmugasundaram.
 He resorted to violence even when he was in prison.
 He attacked John Pandian when he was in Cuddalore jail and V. Mullaivendhan when in Salem jail.

 Advocate Shanmugasundaram case

 He achieved notoriety in Tamil Nadu after the attack on lawyer R. Shanmugasundaram which happened on 30 May 1995.
 "Welding" Kumar became a household name when the CBI offered Rs.
 3000 for information leading to his arrest.
 The DMK lawyer R. Shanmugasundaram was preparing a case against the then Chief Minister Jayalalitha in the TANSI land scam case.
 The attack which left him severely injured infuriated the law community in Tamil Nadu and evoked statewide protests.
 Kumar was subsequently convicted in that case by a local court and sent to life in prison.
 The ruling was later confirmed by the High court.